bmaster98/FreshCart/README.md

 # FreshCart
-This Is A Front End E-Commerce Project Made With Angular 16
+FreshCart Is An E-Commerce Store using Angular framework, HTML,CSS and TypeScript
 ## Demo :-
 https://fresh-cart-flame.vercel.app/